My dad was a joiner with his own business 'professionally networking’ around Edinburgh’s many pubs for work.

 primary school not really engaging in class preferring to drift off in my imagination looking at all the

 cloud formations out of the tall classroom windows.
-I caused some mischief during that time given my
+Academically I was a bit of a disaster not pulling it

 In my climbing I went on to search out and establish many new sport climbing routes across the UK.